SAP/component-operator-runtime/website/content/en/docs/generators/enhance.md

 weight: 30
 type: "docs"
 description: >
-  How to construct generators from existing generators
+  How to derive generators from existing generators
 ---

 In some cases it is desirable to modify the behaviour of an existing generator by transforming the